erickveil/ProgrammingNotes/Kotlin/Kotlin When Statement.md

    }
    ```

-3. **Using Arbitrary Conditions**: Instead of checking for equality, you can evaluate more complex conditions.
+3. **Using Arbitrary Conditions**: Instead of checking for equality, we can evaluate more complex conditions.

    ```kotlin
    when {